 The Dutch author August Heyting wrote a lengthy poem called Yggdrasil and three books giving context to his poem.
 These books are collections of lectures and essays that he mostly presented to the organisation that he founded, the “Kelto-Germaansche Studiekring Yggdrasil”, or ‘Celtic-Germanic studycircle Yggdrasil’ and he does refer to Von List.
 Heyting and Farwerck must have known each other.
 Both were founding members of the “Ario-Germaansche Genootschap” (quite a similar name) and both left only days after the foundation when they found the group to be too political.
 Also, just before Farwerck left Freemasonry, his lodge organised a “Germaansche Midwinter Zonnewendefeest” (‘Germanic midwinter solstice celebration’) together with Heyting.
 This is too much of a coincidence.

 Long have I wondered if Farwerck adhered any faith.
 Living in the Northern part of the Netherlands, some sort of protestantism would have been logical.
-Then again, as we see in the biography, he had an interest in ‘things spiritual’.
-He seems to have been active in Theosophical circles, but does that make him a Theosophist?
+His father supposedly converted to Protestantism and his brother married in a Lutheran church.
+Then again, as we see in the biography, Farwerck had an interest in ‘things spiritual’.
+He was active in Theosophical circles and Universal Suffism.
 In his first book he mentions “the beautiful symbolism of the Catholic Church”, which is the sole such reference that I found.
+(Also he was a member of a Roman Catholic employers’ organisation.)
 In his library we find many early Christian texts, some mystical.
 Freemasonry is not exactly a belief system.
 Perhaps this is why he liked it.
 It provides spirituality and symbolism without fixed meaning.
 Farwerck could project his scholarly approach to folklore, symbolism, etc. and experience the rituals of Freemasonry without having to adhere to any system.